Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Lens Models

-The weights for each model are calculated using Equation \ref{eq:weights} and then normalized based on the sum for all the models.
+where the weights $w_\ell$ for each model (listed in Table~\ref{tab:models}) are computed and normalized as:}

+{where $P(\mathrm{LC} \mid M_\ell) = \int P(\mathrm{LC} \mid H_0,\, M_\ell)\,P(H_0)\,dH_0$.
 This assumes partial independence among the lens models and uses only the photometric light curve data.
-Further formalism and methods detailing the $H_0$ inference is in \citet{Pascale_SNH0pe_2025}.
-They also performed a joint analysis including spectroscopic and magnification constraints; however, our analysis uses only weights calculated based on the ability of the models to reproduce the ratios of the photometric time delays (shown in Equation \ref{eq:weights}), with the values of the weights listed in Table \ref{tab:models}.
-The values in Table \ref{tab:models} are originally presented in Table 1 and Table 2 from \citet{Pascale_SNH0pe_2025} and included here for completeness.
+We assume equal prior weights over all lens models, $P(M_\ell) = \mathrm{const}$, such that the weights reduce to $w_\ell \propto P(\mathrm{LC} \mid M_\ell)$ and are determined solely by each model's ability to reproduce the observed data.
+This analysis uses only the photometric light curve data.
+Further formalism and methods detailing the $H_0$ inference are given in Appendix~\ref{app:H_0} and in \citet{Pascale_SNH0pe_2025}.} They also performed a joint analysis including spectroscopic and magnification constraints; however, our analysis uses only weights calculated based on the ability of the models to reproduce the ratios of the photometric time delays (Equation~\ref{eq:weights}), with the values of the weights listed in Table~\ref{tab:models}.
+The values in Table~\ref{tab:models} are originally presented in Tables~1 and~2 of \citet{Pascale_SNH0pe_2025} and included here for completeness.

+{ In addition to the lens model-predicted magnifications, \citet{Pierel_PhotometricTimedelay_2024a} and \citet{chen_SN_2024} measured absolute magnifications for \lensedsn~from the photometry and spectroscopy, respectively.
+The expected unlensed peak AB magnitude in F277W was measured and averaged for a spectroscopic sample of SN~Ia to get a reference magnitude at $z = 1.78$.
+F277W was chosen to take advantage of the standardizable nature of SN~Ia in rest frame NIR.
+The best-fit F277W magnitude of \lensedsn~ from \textsc{BayeSN} (procedure described in Section \ref{sec:obs}) was compared to the reference magnitude get the photometrically measured absolute magnifications.
+For a detailed explanation, refer Section 4.2 of \citet{Pierel_PhotometricTimedelay_2024a}.
+The spectroscopic magnifications were estimated similarly, measuring a reference F277W magnitude from a sample of synthetic spectra generated using template spectra and comparing to the observed spectra.
+Section 7 of \citet{chen_SN_2024} describes the full procedure.}